Wint3rmute/baczek.me/content/exocortex.md

 I'm constantly trying to improve both the [website experience](/website-experience) and my [content creationg workflow](/content-creation-workflow) using all the FLOSS software I can find or write myself.

+Notes on interesting subjects I'd like to learn more about in the future (always growing mixture of topics) can be found in [the waiting room](/waiting-room).